gavinfielder/pft/README.md

 ### Other Issues

 If something goes wrong--slack me @gfielder.
 I like testing, like people using good testing, and want to make this easier to use, so don't hesitate to contact me.
+And if you think it's a bug, let me know so I can fix it.

 # Contributing

 I encourage everyone to contribute to this, even if it's just adding tests to the library.
 To do this, fork and make pull requests.